RememberOfLife/rosalia/README.md

   * in-place version for hm set etc.. (so a struct can be both in a linked list and a search tree and more without being just a pointer in each)
   * mini readline alike thing just for history and tab completion
   * locks and atomics also with windows specifics
+  * csv lib with user supplied structure and types for data
+  * ini lib
+  * terminal colors with ansi escape codes (easily deactivatable), commands for set color and also get string for printf usage